 - My very first boyfriend had an afro and laughed like a Gremlin.
 I was convinced that he was the epitome of fifteen year old cool, because- hello he played the guitar, rode a skateboard and thought everything was a government conspiracy.
 Some of him might have rubbed off on me in that aspect.
 Oh well, at least he had decent taste in music.

 - There was my second teenage boyfriend that was..... well, what is the word that I'm looking for?
 Weird.
 Ok, yeah, we'll go with weird.
 He ate nothing but school pizza and hot sauce the majority of the time and stole my eyeliner.
 Also, when we broke up he hid inside my closet and thought I wouldn't notice.
 He was peeing in a Pepsi bottle and living on canned meat.
 Inside my closet.
 I NOTICED.
+Then again, he was also probably the best actual boyfriend, because he was also sweet and caring.

 - There was that one childhood friend of mine and once we got older (around fourteenish?) we kind of thought we should be together.... and then I moved.... and then I moved back two years later and for a few months it was like nothing had changed.... and then everything changed.
 Life being a bitch.... amiright?!

 - I let a boy that I had grown up with talk me into thinking that running around with him was a good idea.
-I mean, whats the worst that can happen, right?
+I mean, what's the worst that can happen, right?
 Yeah, I'm not even gonna go there.
 All you need to know is- that guy is a douche and his ex-girlfriends, soon to be ex-wife and girl that's currently pregnant with his baby will all second that opinion.

 - Then I let my boss talk me into dating her son.
 We lived together and I should've known that it wouldn't work out between us just from the fact that he was a Dallas Cowboys fan.
 That one was probably the second worse out of them all.
 He made me feel horrible about myself and had some serious issues.
 I mean, I know I have my own issues, but his takes the cake.
 The boy drank beer and popped pills like he was in a Hunter S. Thompson novel or something.
 And not in a good way.